Call Me Back

 Drafting Wills for Blended Families

 Drafting a will outlines asset distribution and names an executor, which is crucial in blended families.
+It is important to update an existing will after significant life changes, such as remarriage, to avoid unintended consequences.
 A well drafted will can specify which assets go to biological children and which to step children and prevent confusion and conflict among beneficiaries.
 This clarity is important for keeping the family harmonious.

 In blended families life insurance policies can be structured to provide specific amounts to children from previous relationships so inheritance is fair.
 Mirror wills where couples leave everything to each other can cause problems as the surviving spouse may change their will after the other has died.
 Naming beneficiaries explicitly helps avoid disputes.